نوع مقاله : مقاله پژوهشی

 1 Master of Urban Planning, Allameh Tabataba'i University, Tehran, Iran

-2 Professor of Rural and Regional Development Planning, Allameh Tabataba’i University, Tehran, Iran
+2 Professor of Regional Development Planning, Allameh Tabataba’i University, Tehran, Iran

 3 Professor of Urban and Regional Planning, Allameh Tabataba’i University, Tehran, Iran